 The Michel Thomas Method

 This highly acclaimed (and just as expensive) method comes through 4 courses in Spanish, called “Start,” “Total,” “Perfect,” and “Masterclass.”
 The “Start” course introduces the Spanish language through 50 most common words and their use; “Total” is their standard course, which contains interactive exercises, and “Perfect” is supposed to help you achieve a flawless fluency.
 “Masterclass” is the course given by Michel Thomas himself.
-The Total Spanish package is advertised as an ultimate tool for effortless learning that enables you to speak confidently within a couple of hours.
-The fancy mobile app may help you get a feel of what the courses look like, but the free version only contains one lesson.
+Unfortunately, we really didn’t like the Michel Thomas Method.
+Review.

 A community-driven Q&A site for teachers and learners of many languages, including Spanish.
 Anybody can join and discuss the delicacies of the language and individual expressions.
 You can ask questions, offer the solutions for someone else’s dilemmas, and vote for the responses that you find the best.
 The most helpful entries are voted up and appear close to the top of the thread.
 It is free, but it is not for beginners; you’ll need some command of Spanish to participate in the conversation.